pfdemarco/github.io/README.md

-# <strong><p style="text-align: center; color:#FFFFFF;">Hello, I'm Patrick DeMarco</p></strong>
+#  ___Strong emphasized text___Hello, I'm Patrick DeMarco

-## <p style="text-align: center;color:#FFFFFF;"> I am enrolled in the Full Stack Coding bootcamp at the University of New Hampshire.
+## `I am enrolled in the Full Stack Coding bootcamp at the University of New Hampshire.
 I will graduate in June of 2021.
 I am interested in coding and furthering my career as a full stack web developer.
 I would be interested in working on projects to gain further knowledge.
-Feel free to reach out to me as I refine my skills.</p>
+Feel free to reach out to me as I refine my skills.`

 ### <p style="text-align: center;color:#FFFFFF;"> Connect with me by clicking on the links below</p>